apjanco/dashboard/README.md

 My project partner is particularly interested in the relationships between texts, authors and journals.
 How do networks of authors explain similarities in the texts published by a particular journal?
 Are there differences in the use of words and phrases (lexical features) that clearly distinguish one journal from another?
 In order to visualize these differences, I am using a Python library called [scattertext](https://github.com/JasonKessler/scattertext).
 The scattertext explorer creates a graph that helps to visualize what features most distinguish a text or category of texts from the rest of the dataset.
 For example, what terms best distinguish texts published in *Novyi mir* (New World) as opposed to all other journals?

-[![](https://github.com/apjanco/dashboard/raw/master/textviz.jpg)](http://htmlpreview.github.io/?https://www.github.com/apjanco/dashboard/raw/master/sample100.html)
+*click on the image to load the interactive page, please note that is takes 10-15 minutes to load in the browser* [![](https://github.com/apjanco/dashboard/raw/master/textviz.jpg)](http://htmlpreview.github.io/?https://www.github.com/apjanco/dashboard/raw/master/sample100.html)

 As an experiment, I created a script with scattertext that generates a visualization using the full text of articles from the corpus and their journal of publication.
 Scattertext uses [spaCy](https://spacy.io/modelsa) language models.
 Russian is part of their multi-language model, but in testing it provided poor results and often treated the text as Serbian or English.
 I found that the [Russian spaCy model from Yuri Baburov](https://github.com/buriy/spacy-ru) was far more accurate.